 - Feeling sick (nauseated) or being sick (vomiting).

-- Having a temperature, passing urine more frequently, or pus or blood in the urine (if the cause is an infection).
+- Having a temperature, passing urine more frequently, or pus or blood in your urine (if the cause is an infection).

 Common causes of pain or painful lumps in the scrotum

-When a testicle twists around in the scrotum, the condition is called torsion of the testis.
+When a testicle (testis) twists around in your scrotum, the condition is called torsion of the testis.
 An emergency operation is usually needed to treat this condition.

 It most commonly occurs in teenage boys.
 Newborn babies and younger children sometimes develop this problem.
-It is uncommon over the age of 25 but does occur sometimes in older adults.
+It is uncommon over the age of 25 years but it can occur sometimes in older adults.

-The typical symptom is severe pain that develops quickly - within a few hours, often much more quickly.
-The pain is in the affected testis but you may also feel it in the middle of the tummy (abdomen).
-The affected testis soon becomes tender, swollen and inflamed.
+The typical symptom is severe pain that develops quickly - within a few hours or even much more quickly.
+The pain is in the affected testicle but you may also feel it in the middle of your tummy (abdomen).
+The affected testicle soon becomes tender, swollen and inflamed.
+See separate leaflet called Torsion of the Testis for more details.

 Epididymo-orchitis and orchitis

-Epididymo-orchitis is an inflammation of the epididymis and/or testis.
+Epididymo-orchitis is an inflammation of your epididymis and/or testicle.
 Epididymitis means inflammation of the epididymis.
 Orchitis means inflammation of a testicle.
 It is usually due to infection, most commonly from a urine infection or a sexually transmitted infection.
 It can also happen in boys who get mumps.
-It is common in men aged 15-30 and in men aged over 60.
+It is common in men aged 15-30 years and in men aged over 60 years.
 It does not occur very often before puberty.

 Symptoms usually develop quickly - over a day or so.
-The affected epididymis and testicle swell rapidly and the scrotum becomes enlarged, tender and red.
+The affected epididymis and testicle swell rapidly and the scrotum can become enlarged, tender and red.
 It can be very painful.
 There may be other symptoms if the epididymo-orchitis is a complication from another infection.
 For example: pain on passing urine if you have a urine infection; a discharge from the penis if you have a urethral infection; etc. As with any infection, you may have a high temperature (fever) and feel generally unwell.
 A course of antibiotic medicine will usually clear the infection.
 Full recovery is usual.
 Complications are uncommon.
+See separate leaflet called Epididymo-orchitis for more details.

-A haematocele is a collection of blood around the testicle.
-This is usually painful, and may have been caused by an injury.
+A haematocele is a collection of blood around your testicle.
+This is usually painful and may have been caused by an injury.

 Common causes of painless lumps in the scrotum

-A hydrocele is a collection of fluid in the scrotum.
+A hydrocele is a collection of fluid in your scrotum.

-Most hydroceles develop for no apparent reason, are harmless, and can be left alone.
+Most hydroceles develop for no apparent reason, are harmless and can be left alone.
 If needed, a small operation can usually cure the problem.
+See separate leaflets called Hydrocele in Adults and Hydrocele in Children for more details.

 A hernia is a lump which occurs from a weakness in the wall of the tummy (abdomen).
 Males have a small tunnel in the tissues of their groins which occurred when they were developing as a baby.
-This tunnel allowed the testicles to come down from the abdomen into the scrotum.
+This tunnel allowed the testicles (testes) to come down from the tummy into the scrotum.
 Tissue from the intestines can also pass into this tunnel, forming an inguinal hernia.
 If you have an inguinal hernia, a sausage-shaped lump may be felt from the groin to the scrotum.
 It may go away when you lie down.
 This is because the tissue slips back along the tunnel to where it should be.
+See separate leaflet called Hernia for more details.

-- An epididymal cyst is a fluid-filled sac which grows at the top end of the testicle.
-It is benign (ie not caused by cancer).The lump can be felt separate from the testicle.
-Men are most likely to develop these cysts around the age of 40.
+An epididymal cyst is a fluid-filled sac which grows at the top end of the testicle.
+It is not caused by cancer (it is benign).The lump can be felt separately from the testicle.
+Men are most likely to develop these cysts around the age of 40 years.

-A varicocele is a collection of enlarged (dilated) veins (blood vessels) in the scrotum.
+A varicocele is a collection of enlarged (dilated) veins (blood vessels) in your scrotum.
 It occurs next to and above one testicle or both of the testicles.
 Varicoceles are common.
-About 1 in 7 men develop a varicocele - usually between the ages of 15 and 25.
+About 1 in 7 men develop a varicocele - usually between the ages of 15 and 25 years.
 Varicoceles are usually painless and usually cause no symptoms.
 No active treatment is needed in most cases.
+See separate leaflet called Varicocele for more details.

 Testicular cancer is a cancer that arises from a testicle.
 Fewer than 4 in 100 lumps in the scrotum turn out to be cancer.
-Around half of all cases occur in men under 35 but testicular cancer rarely occurs before puberty.
+Around half of all cases occur in men aged under 35 years but testicular cancer rarely occurs before puberty.
 In most cases, the first symptom noticed is a lump that develops on one testicle.
 The lump is often painless but some people notice some pain or discomfort coming from the affected testicle.
+See separate leaflet called Testicular Cancer for more details.

 Uncommon causes of scrotal swellings or pain